Toarexer/GameOfLife/docs/window.md

 ### Info Tab

 The Sims can display information about themselves here which is useful for debugging their behavior.\
-The [GameManager](../GameOfLifeSim/GameManager.cs) also displays failed updates here, but these are not errors, because their failure is caused by the constraints of the [Grid](../GameOfLifeSim/Grid.cs) system such as *trying to move out of the grid* or *trying to move to a cell that is already full*.
+The [GameManager](../GameOfLifeSim/GameManager.cs) also displays failed updates here, but these are not errors, because their failure is caused by the constraints of the [Grid](../GameOfLifeSim/Grid.cs) system such as trying to put a Sim *outside the grid* or *to a cell that is already full*.

 ### Errors Tab